“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 My answer: too often.

-I’m convinced that considering intelligence as the Holy Grail, which decides alone of our worth, messes up with our mental health big time.
-What about focusing on others, more realistic properties, like the concrete consequences of our actions, or trying to describe the thinking processes which lead us to nice solutions?
-To me, it sounds way more useful than simply declaring: “oh!
+Considering intelligence as the Holy Grail which decides alone of our worth messes up with our mental health big time.
+What about focusing on others properties, more realistic ones, like the concrete consequences of our actions?
+What about trying to describe the thinking processes which lead us to nice solutions?
+To me, it sounds more useful than simply declaring: “oh!
 It’s very smart!” and walking away.

 Is the Software Industry That Bad?